Randomization Tests to Assess Covariate Balance When Designing and Analyzing Matched Datasets: Introduction: Matching Approximates Randomized Experiments, But What Kind of Randomized Experiments?

-Once an assignment mechanism has been selected, it can be used to analyze the matched dataset; we outline how to do this in Section \ref{s:analysisStage}.
-In Section \ref{s:simulations}, we will find via simulation that datasets from modern matching algorithms tend to approximate designs that incorporate balance constraints fulfilled by matching, and our approach can leverage these designs to produce more precise causal analyses than standard approaches.
-Then, in Section \ref{s:realDataAnalysis}, we apply our approach to a causal analysis conducted in political science by \cite{keele2017black}.
-In that application, \cite{keele2017black} used subject-matter expertise to target balancing covariates relevant to their research question.
-We show how our approach can condition on this covariate prioritization to produce a more precise analysis.
+We recommend the following approach for designing and analyzing matched data.
+First, researchers should specify the type of experimental design (e.g., complete randomization or block randomization) they would like to approximate from the outset of the observational study.
+Then, researchers can match subjects in an attempt to approximate this design, where they can use our diagnostics in \texttt{randChecks} to assess if a particular design is plausible.
+We present these diagnostics in Section \ref{s:randomizationTest}.
+After an experimental design is deemed plausible, it can be used to analyze the matched dataset; we outline how to do this in Section \ref{s:analysisStage}.
+In Section \ref{s:simulations}, we will find via simulation that well-designed matched datasets tend to approximate rerandomized experiments with covariate balance constraints, and analyzing matched datasets as such can yield more precise inference for causal effects.
+However, assuming a precise design should be proceeded with caution, because it can harm inferential results if there are still substantial biases due to covariate imbalances that remain after matching.
+In Section \ref{s:realDataAnalysis}, we apply our approach to a causal analysis conducted in political science by \cite{keele2017black}, who used subject-matter expertise to target balancing relevant covariates when constructing a matched dataset.
+We show how our covariate balance diagnostics can ascertain the type of experimental design their matched dataset approximates, as well as how we can condition on this covariate prioritization when analyzing the matched dataset.
 In Section \ref{s:conclusion}, we conclude with discussions about extending our approach.

-\section{The Design Stage: Determining the Appropriate Experimental Design of a Matched Dataset}
+\section{The Design Stage: Determining Plausible Experimental Designs for Matched Datasets}